 Indigenous breeds’ characterization was the first step of long-term genetic improvement as it provides the basis for any other livestock development interventions and pre-requisite information for designing appropriate breeding programs for conservation and utilization.
 Characterization of the chicken genetic resources generally requires information on their adaptation to a specific environment, possession of unique traits of current or future economic value and socio-cultural importance, (Romanov, 2001).
 Indigenous chickens have variable morphological identities carrying genes that have adaptive values to their environment and diseases.
 According to Horst (1989), indigenous chickens can be considered as gene reservoirs, particularly, for those genes that have adaptive values in tropical conditions such as naked-neck, Frizzle, Dwarf, Silky, Slow feathering, Non-inhibitor, Fibro-melanosis, Pea comb, and blue shell.
 Most of the indigenous chickens have evolved through adaptation to various agro-climatic conditions, they possess gene combinations and special adaptations not found in other improved modern breeds (Egahi et al., 2013).
 Variations in major morphological traits such as outline and feather contours, shank and ear-lobe colors, and comb types are common among indigenous chicken populations (Teketel, 1986).
 These characteristics provide a basis for grouping according to their phenotypic and morphological appearances.
 Nigussie (2011) examined the morphological and genetic characterization of indigenous chickens in different parts of Ethiopia and identified that there was sufficient genetic variation between groups of indigenous chickens.
 Halima et al. (2007) reported that, the phenotypic variation of indigenous chicken populations in North West Ethiopia.

 Phenotypical characterization is a systematic documentation of the distinct qualitative and quantitative nature of an animal with their production environment (FAO, 2011).
 Characterization studies are essential for planning improvement, sustainable utilization, and conservation strategies of a breed at local, regional, national, and global levels (FAO, 2012).
 However, there was little information and very little research has been done on phenotypical characterization, reproduction performance, breeding practice and ways to conserve, improve, and utilize genetic resources of this native chicken in this zone.
 Hence, this study was designed to assess the phenotypic characteristics of indigenous chicken ecotypes, and husbandry practices to ensure sustainable improvement, utilization, and conservation of indigenous chicken genetic resources.
-Therefore; this study was designed to characterize indigenous chicken ecotypes and husbandry practices in the West Guji zone, Ethiopia.
+Therefore, this study was designed to characterize indigenous chicken ecotypes and husbandry practices in the West Guji zone, Ethiopia.

 Material and Methods